SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. _ClassesAndStructures_ComparingClassesAndStructures:

-Comparing Classes and Structures
+Comparing Structures and Classes
 --------------------------------

-Classes and structures in Swift have many things in common.
+Structures and classes in Swift have many things in common.
 Both can:

 * Define properties to store values